 That’s why crypto exchanges have become more popular in recent years and will have a big space in the financial markets of the future.

 Cryptocurrency exchanges can be categorized into centralized and decentralized platforms.
-Here are some facts about the first ones:
+Let's compare these two models.

 Even the creator of the first commercial antivirus software John MacAfee is a strong supporter of decentralised exchanges.
 His main take is that they are permission-less therefore cannot be shut down by a government and provide total freedom of exchange in a secure environment.